Connect with us

 4. Pill Treatment: Prometrium oral progesterone medicines are administered at a 200 mg dosage per day.

-5. Injections: Intramuscular progesterone is administered with a dose of 25 to 50 mg per day.
-The injection uses crystalline and odorless progesterone powder dissolved in sesame oil.
+5. Injections: Intramuscular progesterone is administered at a dose of 25 to 50 mg per day.
+The injection uses crystalline, odourless progesterone powder dissolved in sesame oil.

 test to check if everything is normal.